NinjaBearStudioTech/Documentation/Writerside/topics/combat/integration/cbt_integration_inventory.md

 ## Equipment Weapon Manager

-In your character class, instead of using the default Weapon Manager, use the **Weapon Equipment Adapter** component (`NinjaCombatEquipmentAdapterComponent`) instead.

-1. Replace or remove the original Weapon Manager from your pawn or character.
+1. **Replace or remove** the original **Weapon Manager** (`NinjaCombatWeaponManagerComponent`) from your pawn or character.
-2. Return the Weapon Equipment Adapter in the `GetWeaponManagerComponent` function, from `CombatSystemInterface`.
+2. Implement the `GetWeaponManagerComponent` function, from `CombatSystemInterface`, so it returns the updated Weapon Manager.

 ## Weapon Class

-Normally, weapons in the Combat System extend from `NinjaCombatWeaponActor`.
-To integrate with the Inventory System, you need to change that class hierarchy.

-1. Extend from the `NinjaCombatEquipmentWeaponActor` class instead.
+- Modify your Weapon Actors, so they extend from **Equipment Weapon** (`NinjaCombatEquipmentWeaponActor`).
-2. Add the `EquipmentActorInterface` to them.
+- Add the `EquipmentActorInterface` to your Weapon Actors.
+You don't need to implement any functions.

-> **Interface Implementation**
+> **Base Weapon Actor**
 >
-> You do not need to implement this interface yourself, unless you want to adjust or optimize its functionality.
+> It's highly recommended that you create your base Weapon Class or Blueprint so all your actual Weapon Actors can
+> extend from it.
 {style=note}